pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 ![data-0 and data-1](./hardware/FM0_2.png){style= "width: 60%;"}
 *EPC UHF Gen2 Air Interface Protocol, p 32*

-The previously defined <guide>dummy 1</guide> acts as the <guide>EOP</guide> of a command passed to the TAG, however it also needs to be encoded, and is always followed by a <guide>0</guide> bit.
+The previously defined <guide>dummy 1</guide> acts as the <guide>EOP</guide> of a command passed to the tag, however it also needs to be encoded, and is always followed by a <guide>0</guide> bit.
 This is shown in the image below.

 ![FM0 End-of-Signaling](./hardware/FM0_3.png){style= "width: 60%"}